CarsonScott/sfml-toolbox/README.md

 # sfml-toolbox
-Some common tools for the SFML graphics library.
+Some common tools for the SFML graphics library in C++.